commanderx16/x16-docs/Programmer's Reference Guide.md

 $FF00: `MONITOR` – enter montior
 $FF06: `GETJOY` – query joysticks
 $FF6E: `JSRFAR` – gosub in another bank

+### KERNAL Version

+The KERNAL version can be read from location $FF80 in ROM.
+A value of $FF indicates a custom build.
+All other values encode the build number.
+Positive numbers are release versions ($02 = release version 2), two's complement negative numbers are prerelease versions ($FE = $100 - 2 = prerelease version 2).

+### Compatibility Considerations

+For applications to remain compatible between different versions of the ROM, they can rely upon:

+* the KERNAL API

+The following is guaranteed to remain mostly stable:

+* the $0000-$03FF memory layout

+And the following features must not be relied upon:

+* direct function offsets in the ROM

+That is, don't jump into undocumented ROM code directly, or reuse undocumented data constants in ROM.

 #### Function Name: GETJOY